You2Xi2/etcd/Documentation/v2/clustering.md

 `etcdctl` also supports DNS Discovery by specifying the `--discovery-srv` option.

 ```
-$ etcdctl --discovery-srv example.com set foo bar
+etcdctl --discovery-srv example.com set foo bar
 ```

 #### Error Cases

 You might see an error like `cannot find local etcd $name from SRV records.`.
 That means the etcd member fails to find itself from the cluster defined in SRV records.
-The resolved address in `--initial-advertise-peer-urls` *must match* one of the resolved addresses in the SRV targets.
+The resolved address in `--initial-advertise-peer-urls` _must match_ one of the resolved addresses in the SRV targets.

 # 0.4 to 2.0+ Migration Guide